Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** I felt tired most of the day, but got revitalize at night.
 Life being a night owl.
 Feeling good, though. :)

+### Day 55: September 29, 2020 (shortest non-shared substring)

+**Today's Progress**: I think I'm getting how to implement the algorithm thanks to the suggestions on the discuss forum, but I don't quite understand why is it like that.
+May be while implementing it I will.

+**Thoughts:** Not the greatest day.
+Feeling fine.

+### Day 56: September 30, 2020 (shortest non-shared substring)

+**Today's Progress**: I can't... at least for today...

+**Thoughts:** Not a great day.